-Children who are under the of 18 years (minors) can apply to the Home Office for registration as British citizens under the following sections of the British Nationality Act 1981.
-Once a child reaches age 18 they will have to apply to naturalise as an adult.
+Children under 18 years (minors) can apply to the Home Office for registration as British citizens under the following sections of the British Nationality Act 1981.
+Once a child reaches the age of 18, they must apply to naturalise as adults.

-- Section 1 (3) birth in the UK to parents who are now settled in the UK or have become British citizens;
+- ♔ Section 1 (3) birth in the UK to parents who settled in the UK or have become British citizens;

-- Section 3 (5) birth abroad to parents who are British by descent but are now living in the UK or a British overseas territory;
+- ♜ Section 3 (5) birth abroad to parents who are British by descent but are now living in the UK or a British foreign land;

-- Section 3 (1) children adopted abroad by British citizen parents;
+- ♛ Section 3 (1) children adopted elsewhere by British citizen parents;

-- Section 3 (1) any other case not listed below where it is considered to be in the child’s best interests to be granted British citizenship;
+- ♙ Section 3 (1) any other case not listed below where it is considered to be in the child’s best interests a grant of British citizenship;

 Registration of the children of EEA nationals